-Recommended references (#'s 1 and 4 provide the most info. #'s 2 and 3 are similar to one another, have color imagery and can replace an optical book though they are not as complete a resource.
-Note that some references (including those listed below) are kept in the lab for your use but only 1 or 2 copies.

-- 1. A basic mineralogy text including Optical Mineralogy (Nesse, for example) - 2.
+- Recommended (not required) references (#'s 1 and 4 provide the most info. #'s 2 and 3 are similar to one another, have color imagery and can replace an optical book though they are not as complete a resource.
+Note that some references (including those listed below) are kept in the lab for your use but there may be only 1 or 2 copies.
+There are numerous online resources available as well that can supplement or serve in the stead oof the resources below (we'll link to online resources in the canvas ab Support page. - 1.
+A basic mineralogy text including Optical Mineralogy (Nesse, for example) - 2.
 Petrology of Igneous and Metamorphic Rocks by A. R. Philpotts; Prentice Hall - 3.
 Minerals in Thin Section: Dexter Perkins and Kevin R. Henke; Prentice Hall - 4.
 Petrography of Rocks in Thin Section: Williams, Turner and Gilbert (no longer in print)

-MATERIALS AND SUPPLIES FEES: \$72.27 combined material and supply fee and Equipment Maintenance Fee
+MATERIALS AND SUPPLIES FEES: \$75.84 combined material and supply fee and Equipment Maintenance Fee